 Mobile Sports Betting on the Way

-Of course, the drama regarding sports wagering in New York has been over mobile sports betting.
+Of course, the drama regarding sports wagering has been over in New York sports betting.
 The plan there is to have a bidding process in which companies will vie for the opportunity to be one of the two main providers who will also partner with sports betting operators.
 The aim is for online sports betting in New York will be running by Super Bowl 2022.

 The application process for potential providers in the state should begin before July 1, with a 30-day period for applications to come in and a 150-day period to select a provider.

 In early June, the New York State Gaming Commission updated its question-and-answer information sheet, adding six more questions to the 92 questions over six categories it had previously posted.